Glue ear, grommets, and adenoids

 What about swimming and grommets?

 In the first few days after their operation, there may be a slight discharge or bleeding from your child’s ear.
 This is normal and nothing to worry about.
 After that there should be no discharge.
-If their ear continues to run and is especially smelly, that means they have an ear infection.
+If your child's ear continues to run and is especially smelly, that means they have an ear infection.

 What happens after the grommet comes out?